ShirishSaxena/Call-Analytics-SpringBoot-API/README.md

 	```
 	It'll generate List of POST req and copy to your clipboard.
 Finally, paste it on POSTMAN...

+## Updates
+	* 20-Dec-2021
+		Enabled Caching for getDate.
+	* 18-Dec-2021
+		Optimized batch add function (Increase in POST request from avg 30 req/second to 400 req/second) ~Mileage may vary (tested with remote sql).
+		Two hibernate sequence for two tables instead of one.
+		Reformatted & cleaned some code.

 ## API supports GET and POST requests
 ### GET requests
 * Get Analytics